frimtec/pikett-assist/README.md

 ## Development

-PAssist is developed with [Android-Studio][android-studio] with Java 17.
-The current Android target SDK is 37 (Android 17-Cinnamon Bun) and the minimal SDK is 26 (Android 8.0-Oreo).
+PAssist is developed with [Android Studio][android-studio] with Java 17.
+The current Android target SDK is 37 (Android 17-Cinnamon Bun) and the minimum SDK is 26 (Android 8.0-Oreo).

 ## Used libraries